Accreditation Stages 2 to 4

 Accreditation STAGE 2

-This session focuses on specific key skills and routines designed to make you a fitter, safer and more confident track cyclist.
+The next, and biggest, step to enhancing your skills and overall fitness.
+These sessions focus on specific key skills and techniques designed to make you a fitter, safer and more confident track cyclist.
+This includes, but is not limited to:

 Accreditation STAGE 3

-A two hour session where you’ll learn the necessary skills to be a fully accredited rider.
-A coach will be on track to lead and teach you these skills which will be assessed in the accreditation session.
+A two hour session building further on the skills and techniques developed at Stage 2.
+Here you’ll learn the necessary skills to be a fully accredited rider.
+A coach will be on track to lead and teach you these skills which will subsequently be assessed in the Stage 4 accreditation session.
+This includes, but is not limited to:

 Accreditation STAGE 4

 This is a test of track craft for candidates to demonstrate the skills learned so that they can safely ride the Structured Quality Training (SQT) sessions.
-You will need to prove your fitness by staying on the track for thirty five minutes.
+You will need to prove your fitness by staying on the track for thirty five minutes whilst completing a series of drills learnt at Stage 3 in sequence.

 Once Accreditation is gained, access is available to Structured Quality Training (SQT).